27

 When it comes to digital products, measuring something means keeping track of the progress and the impact of specific initiatives that matter to you and your organization.
 It’s about evaluating against what’s significant, starting from your pain points and goals.

-Measuring what matters to you gets you to the heart of the issues.
+Measuring what matters to you gets you to the heart of the issue.

 Justifying the investment

-While it’s true that many investments aren’t strictly monitored – and sometimes that’s just fine – we all know that a design system is a major one.
-Allowing it to operate without clear goals and missing the chance to fully harness its potential for creating value can be extremely risky.
+While it’s true that many investments aren’t strictly monitored — and sometimes that’s just fine — we all know that a design system is a major one.
+Allowing it to operate without clear goals and missing the chance to fully harness its potential for creating value can be extremely risky: you might end up investing too much on minor issues and not enough on those that could make or break your business

-That said, let’s take a look at concrete examples of how measuring a design system’s value can bring about tangible impact for teams and organizations.
+That said, let’s take a look at concrete examples of how measuring a design system’s value can bring about tangible impact for teams and organisations.

 1. Reducing technical debt